kdnye/Expenses/README.md

 ### Offline-only mode

 When the deployment environment should never attempt to contact the API (for example, during training or on kiosks without internet access) enable offline-only mode.
-This hides the API key controls, disables receipt uploads, and changes the finalize action to save reports locally instead of sending them to the network.
+This hides the API key controls and changes the finalize action to save reports locally instead of sending them to the network.
+Receipt files selected while offline are stored in the browser using IndexedDB and rendered as downloadable links so they can be shared or uploaded later when connectivity is restored.

 Choose one of the following configuration options before loading `src/main.js`: